Every Middle School Should Be This Good

 The Math Lab offers all students in grades 6-12 assistance with mathematical thinking.
 Open throughout the school day, during lunch, and after school, the math lab offers homework help, test preparation, further mathematical concept explanation, and additional practice of math skill application.
 Students may drop in or schedule appointments ahead of time.

 Our 1:1 laptop program in grades 6-12 ensures students have a laptop for use in all classes every day.
 With the constant change in technology, we aim to keep abreast, but more importantly, to use technology as appropriate to the task.
 With consistent laptop access, students become proficient in various applications which allows them to focus on the content and subject matter.

 CFA’s exciting learning choices and elective course options provide our students with an array of unique opportunities that encourage each student to find his/her passions as a scholar, artist, and athlete.
-Daily, semester long elective courses include award-winning Band and Chorus classes, Physical Education and Health, Theater Arts, Visual Art, Technology courses including Video Game Design I and II, 3-D design, Graphic Design, and more.
+Daily, semester long elective courses include award-winning Band and Chorus classes, Physical Education and Health, Theater Arts, Visual Art, STEM courses including Video Game Design, Maker Space, Robotics, and more.